andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 skip where you raise your front leg during the little hop instead of bringing your other leg through.
 I could gallop up & down the studio no problem.
 The thing about the gallop, though, is it switches your feet.
-Instead of right foot odds, left foot evens we've entered the unfamiliar and sinister world of left foot odds, right foot evens.
+Instead of right foot odds, left foot evens we've entered the unfamiliar and sinister world of left-foot odds, right-foot evens.
 I cringe just thinking about it.

+What's more, my cozy world of RFO-LFE is further upended by the fact that switching feet means we switch the direction of our pivot.

+**But** only on the laps with odd numbers of gallops.

+I stand no chance.

-We do a couple up & backs as a group then Mark lines us back up to do it in unison and my brain enters the infinite spinny wheel.
+We do a couple up & backs as a group then Mark lines us back up to do it in unison.
+I take one step and my brain freezes.
+I hop, I lurch, I trundle.
+But I sure as hell don't gallop.
+The once steady count in my head viciously sublimates, forever lost to the steady, growing entropy of the universe.
+My grasp on the very concept of numbers has become unsettlingly tenuous.

+After a few rounds of gallops I glance over at the woman who is galloping with the ease of Secretariat, my eyes as wide as saucers,

+"I have NO idea what I'm doing."

+"You're doing pretty good!"
+Renay lies.

+"I've never auditioned for anything before so all this is completely new to me"

+"

+We work through a handful of other maneuvers(?): the Sally - a jaunty, carefree frolic of a strut that's so fun to do you can't help but smile.
+The Lewiston - a stiff, __________ gait that reminds me of a wrestling coach.

+Mark colors each character with a story of an interaction with that individual or an archetype of the character.
+With each story I know exactly the person he's describing.

 "Anybody want to go grab a beer?"
 I say to nobody and everybody all at once.